 Breast Cancer Detection

 Breast cancer discovered in an early stage — where it is still localized and hasn’t spread to other parts of the breast tissue, lymph nodes or body — is much easier to treat, and survival rates for women are much higher.

-There are several ways to discover the presence of breast cancer:
+There are several ways to discover the presence of breast cancer, including:

-Self exam Women of all ages are encouraged to examine their breasts for lumps or other abnormalities at least once a month.
-40% of diagnosed breast cancers are detected by women who feel a lump in their breast, say experts at the Johns Hopkins Medical Center.
+- Self exam: Women of all ages are encouraged to examine their breasts for lumps or other abnormalities at least once a month.
+Forty percent of diagnosed breast cancers are detected by women who feel a lump in their breast, say experts at the Johns Hopkins Medicine Breast Center.

-Mammogram A mammogram is an x-ray that allows a specialist to examine the breast tissue for any suspicious areas.
+- Mammogram: A mammogram is an x-ray that allows a specialist to examine the breast tissue for any suspicious areas in breast tissue.
+A radiologist reads the mammogram and reports the findings to your doctor and you.
 Mammograms can often show a breast lump before it can be felt.
 Lumps can be caused by cancer, fatty cells or benign conditions like cysts.
 Further tests — such as an ultrasound, MRI or biopsy — are needed to find out if abnormal cells are present.
-(The US Preventive Services Task Force, the American Cancer Society and other health organizations have different screening recommendations for mammograms.
-Consult with your doctor about when and how often you should be screened.)

 If a woman is found to have breast cancer, several treatment options are available.
-Her medical team will consider: the type and stage of the cancer, and whether or not it has spread; her age, health and menstrual or menopausal stage; and whether or not this is her first cancer treatment.
-Some women may take a “watchful waiting” approach if the lesions are not palpable, and a recent study, reported here, finds that in many cases that option can be safe as long as careful followup is done.
-Others will explore one or more of the following options:
+Her medical team will consider the type and stage of the cancer, and whether or not it has spread; her age, health and menstrual or menopausal stage; and whether or not this is her first cancer treatment.
+If a woman has a lesion determined to have a very high likelihood of being benign, a “watchful waiting” approach with a careful follow-up may be appropriate.
+Others will explore one or more of several other options.

 Many women with breast cancer have some type of surgery, combined with radiation or chemotherapy.
 Common surgeries include: